korzin/aws-certified-dev-handbook/handbooks/route53.md

 specified when you created the record, such as A or AAAA.

 CNAME is chargeable, Alias is not.

+Aliases differ from a CNAME record in that they are not visible to resolvers.
+Resolvers only see the A record and the resulting IP address of the target record.

 ### Record Types